veebch/photon/README.md

 # To Do

-- Power management.
+- Power management
-- Flash measurement.
+- Flash measurement (add integrator circuit?)